 Damaged Library Books: Students whose books are returned damaged beyond what would be considered "normal wear and tear" will incur a fine in an amount commensurate with the extent and type of damage.
-If the damage is so extensive that the book is no longer fit for circulation, the amount of the fine will be the replacement cost of the book.
+If the damage is so extensive that the book is no longer fit for circulation, the amount of the fine will be the fair market value of the book.

-Lost Library Books: If a student believes he/she has lost a library book, the library staff should be notified as soon as possible.
-If the book is still lost when the library prepares to close for the year, the student/parent will be billed for the replacement cost of the book.
+Lost Library Books: If a student believes they have lost a library book, the librarian should be notified as soon as possible.
+If the book is not retuned within 30 days of the original due date the student/parent will be billed for the replacement cost of the book.